How important is Safe and Nutritious Food at Schools?

 Making Nutrition education a part of the curriculum and organizing fun-filled activities like identifying pictures of different fruits and vegetables, growing vegetables at school, learning about cultural food traditions will make the kids opt for healthy food.

-In the Business Standard journal dated July 14, 2019 ‘Over 900 children were reported ill across the country in past 3 years after eating mid-day meals’ according to HRD Ministry officials.
-These instances make us contemplate that the food which the kids consume should be safe, together with being nutritious.
-For safe food to be served in schools, hygiene and safe food handling should be of utmost importance and everyone responsible for handling children’s food, should take that extra care.
+HRD Ministry officials reported in the Business Standard journal dated July 14, 2019, that over 900 children across the country fell ill in the past three years after eating mid-day meals.
+These instances remind us that children’s food must be safe as well as nutritious.
+Food handlers must follow hygiene and safety practices.
+Everyone involved should take extra care.
 The school kitchens and cafeterias must uphold high standards of food safety to prevent food poisoning.

 What is Safe and Nutritious Food (SNF) at schools all about?

-The Eat Right School program, an initiative of FSSAI was launched in September 2016 as Safe and Nutritious Food (SNF) at School.
-The objective is to create awareness about ‘Eating Healthy’, ‘Eating Safe’, and ‘Eating Sustainably’ among school children and through them in the community at large.
+FSSAI launched the Eat Right School program as Safe and Nutritious Food (SNF) at School in September 2016.
+The objective is to create awareness about ‘Eating Healthy’, ‘Eating Safe’, and ‘Eating Sustainably’ among school children and through them in the broader community.
 Pawan Agarwal, the former CEO, FSSAI said, “Students are the most susceptible to food-borne diseases and due to lack of awareness, they are open to experimenting with different kinds of food (mostly unhealthy) while at school.
 The objective of FSSAI’s Eat Right School (SNF@School) program is to create continuous engagement with students, teachers and parents to make them aware about the importance of safe food, healthy and sustainable diets”.

 Want to get your school certified as Eat Right School?
 Here’s what you need to know